stefanotravelli/cdi-camel-example/README.md

-# Camel CDI

-## Simple Example using Camel in a CDI environment
+# Example of Camel Route deployed in a CDI container

 With Apache Camel 2.10, it will be possible to deploy Camel Integration project in a CDI container (JSR299, JSR330).